cdozdil/OptiScaler/Config.md

 # Configuration
-This document will try explain `nvngx.ini` / in-game menu settings as much as possible.
+This document will try to explain the `nvngx.ini` and in-game menu settings as much as possible.

 ![in-game menu](images/ingame_menu.png)

 ### Upscalers
 OmniScaler supports DirectX 11, DirectX 12 and Vulkan APIs with multiple upscaler backends.
-You can select which upscaler you would like to use from `[Upscalers]` section in `nvngx.ini` file.
+You can select which upscaler to use in the `[Upscalers]` section of the `nvngx.ini` file.

 ```ini
 [Upscalers]